A Projective-to-Conformal Fefferman-Type Construction: The Fef ferman-type construction

-The pairs of Lie groups $(G,P)$ and $(\wt{G},\wt{P})$ from the previous subsection satisfy all the properties to launch the Fefferman-type construction. \begin{Proposition} The Fefferman-type construction for the pairs of Lie groups $(G,P)$ and $(\widetilde{G},\widetilde{P})$ yields a natural construction of conformal spin structures $(\wt{M},\mb{c})$ of signature $(n,n)$ from $n$-dimensional oriented projective structures $(M,\mb{p})$.
-The Fefferman space $\wt{M}$ is identified with the total space of the weighted cotangent bundle without the zero section $T^*M(2)\backslash \{0\}$. \end{Proposition} \begin{proof} The first part of the statement is obvious from the general setting for Fefferman-type constructions and the Cartan-geometric description of oriented projective and conformal spin structures.
+The pairs of Lie groups $(G,P)$ and $\big(\wt{G},\wt{P}\big)$ from the previous subsection satisfy all the properties to launch the Fef\/ferman-type construction. \begin{Proposition} The Fefferman-type construction for the pairs of Lie groups $(G,P)$ and $\big(\widetilde{G},\widetilde{P}\big)$ yields a natural construction of conformal spin structures $\big(\wt{M},\mb{c}\big)$ of signature $(n,n)$ from $n$-dimensional oriented projective structures $(M,\mb{p})$.
+The Fefferman space $\wt{M}$ is identified with the total space of the weighted cotangent bundle without the zero section $T^*M(2)\backslash \{0\}$. \end{Proposition} \begin{proof} The f\/irst part of the statement is obvious from the general setting for Fef\/ferman-type constructions and the Cartan-geometric description of oriented projective and conformal spin structures.

-The second part is shown due to two natural identifications: On the one hand, the Fefferman space is by \eqref{Mtilde} equal to the total space of the associated bundle $\wt{M}\cong\calG\times_{P} P/Q$ over $M$.
-On the other hand, the weighted cotangent bundle to $M$ is identified with the associated bundle $T^*M(2)\cong\G\x_P(\g/\p)^*(2)$ with respect to action of $P$ induced by the adjoint action and the representation \eqref{projectivedens} for $w=2$.
-Hence it remains to verify that $(\g/\p)^*(2)\setminus\{0\}\cong\p_+(2)$ is the homogeneous space of $P/Q$, i.e.\ that the action of $P$ is transitive and $Q$ is a stabiliser of a non-zero element.
-But this is a purely algebraic task, which may be easily checked in a concrete matrix realisation.
-According to the choices made in Appendix \ref{matrices}, one observes that $Q$ is the stabiliser of an element from \eqref{+0-} corresponding to $U=0$ and $w=1$. \end{proof}
+The second part is shown due to two natural identif\/ications: On the one hand, the Fef\/ferman space is by~\eqref{Mtilde} equal to the total space of the associated bundle $\wt{M}\cong\calG\times_{P} P/Q$ over $M$.
+On the other hand, the weighted cotangent bundle to $M$ is identif\/ied with the associated bundle $T^*M(2)\cong\G\x_P(\g/\p)^*(2)$ with respect to action of $P$ induced by the adjoint action and the representation~\eqref{projectivedens} for $w=2$.
+Hence it remains to verify that the action of $P$ on $(\g/\p)^*(2)\setminus\{0\}$ is transitive and $Q$ is a stabiliser of a non-zero element.
+But this is a purely algebraic task, which may be easily checked in a concrete matrix realisation. \end{proof}